 What happens when the government comes back online and all the TSA agents come back for their jobs?

-Well if we're lucky, they'll be happily acclimated to their new jobs with employers that probably treat them with a little more respect, and customers who don't treat them like sexual predators.
-They might even be paid more, but let's be honest - a real business can't compete with the government's ability to overpay for labor and allegiance, with their unlimited supply of taxpayer's funds.
+Well if we’re lucky, they’ll be happily acclimated to their new jobs with employers that probably treat them with a little more respect and customers who don’t treat them as sexual predators.
+They might even be paid more, but let’s be honest – a real business can’t compete with the government’s ability to overpay for labor and allegiance, with their unlimited supply of taxpayer’s funds.